James Faerron

 James Faerron is an American set designer.

 Career

 His career began in Miami, Florida, where he worked for The Actor’s Playhouse and The Area Stage Theater Company as a set designer and technical director.
 His move to San Francisco in 1996 led to becoming the Technical Director and Production Manager for The Magic Theatre.
 While working there, James developed what became long collaborative relationships with Bay Area theater companies Campo Santo, Encore Theatre Company, and Z Space and proceeded to develop over 40 world premieres written by some of the best American playwrights.
 James is also an educator and is presently the Technical Theater Instructor and Technical Director for San Francisco University High School, a position he has held since 2004.
-He has also been the Chair of the Arts Department for San Francisco University High School since 2015.
+He was also been the Chair of the Arts Department for San Francisco University High School from 2015 to 2024.